JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 Metrics play an important role in understanding why your application is working in a certain way.
 Let's assume you are running a web application and find that the application is slow.
 You will need some information to find out what is happening with your application.
 For example the application can become slow when the number of requests are high.
 If you have the request count metric you can spot the reason and increase the number of servers to handle the load.

- ###
+ ### configure a data source before importing a template in Grafana
  Before importing a template into Grafana, it is best to have a data source configured so that dashboards can work properly.
 Here are the steps to configure a data source before importing a template in Grafana:

 * Step 1 : Log in to your Grafana instance and go to the main dashboard.
 * Step 2 : Log in to your Grafana instance and go to the main dashboard.
 * Step 3 : From the settings dropdown menu, select "Data Sources".
 You will be directed to the data sources page.
 * Step 4 : On the data sources page, click on the "Add data source" button to start configuring a new data source.